 Councillor Patrick asked why the operational risk register did not come before the Audit and Governance Committee.
-Councillor Harness stated that he would talk to the chair whether there was a need for the Operational risk register to come to the Audit and Governance Committee.
+Councillor Harness stated that he would talk to the Chair as to whether there was a need for the operational risk register to come to the Audit and Governance Committee.

-AC.9 GOVERNANCE AROUND SCRUTINY PROCESS
+AC.10 GOVERNANCE AROUND SCRUTINY PROCESS